v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Yes

 - **Require server digitally signing communications always**:
   This security setting determines whether the SMB client attempts to negotiate SMB packet signing.
 The server message block (SMB) protocol provides the basis for Microsoft file and print sharing and many other networking operations, such as remote Windows administration.
 To prevent man-in-the-middle attacks that modify SMB packets in transit, the SMB protocol supports the digital signing of SMB packets.
 This policy setting determines whether the SMB client component attempts to negotiate SMB packet signing when it connects to an SMB server.
-If this setting is enabled, the Microsoft network client will ask the server to perform SMB packet signing upon session setup.
+If this setting is enabled, the Microsoft network client will ask the server to do SMB packet signing upon session setup.
 If packet signing has been enabled on the server, packet signing is negotiated.
 If this policy is disabled, the SMB client will never negotiate SMB packet signing.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067319)

   **Default**: Yes